swapnilgt/swapnilgt.github.io/README.md

 - `master` for development.  **All pull requests should be submitted against `master`.**
 - `gh-pages` for our hosted site, which includes our analytics tracking code. **Please avoid using this branch.**

+## Run
+1. Use `bundle install` to install the dependencies.
+2. Use `bundle exec jekyll serve` to run the website locally.

 ## Author